dasayan05/dasayan05.github.io/_posts/blog-tut/2018-12-14-intermediate-python-tutorial-2.md

     return closure
 ~~~

 Syntactically, the definition of a `Decorator` is no different than the *Closure* example we saw before.
-The outer function essentially *represents* a `Decorator` which, in this case, take a function object as input and produces another function object - that does proves my initial claim about `Decorator`s being *functionals*, isn't it ?
-The function object it returns is basically the `closure()` function which remembers `func` as a *non-local* object and hence can invoke it after `print('Execution begins')` and before `print('Execution ends')`.
+The outer function essentially *represents* a `Decorator` which, in this case, takes a function object as input and produces another function object - that does proves my initial claim about `Decorator`s being *functionals*, isn't it ?
+The function object it returns is basically the `closure()` function which remembers `func` as a *non-local* object and hence can invoke it (after `print('Execution begins')` and before `print('Execution ends')`).

 Now all you need is a function to decorate and applying the `Decorator` on it, like so